utap2/utap2/docs/rst/installation.rst

   g.	install_UTAP_image.sh
   h.	run_UTAP_sandbox.sh

- You can download it using as noted below, and then unpack it in the $HOST_MOUNT folder.
+ You can download it as noted below, and then unpack it in the $HOST_MOUNT folder.
 ::